pvdmeulen/blog-gallery/content/galleries/street/index.md

 title = 'Street photography'
 categories = ['street', 'travel', 'edinburgh'] date = 2025-03-01
+layout = 'gallery'
 +++

-This is the a gallery with street photography.
+This is the gallery with street photography.